-For purposes of this Regulation, harassment of a student because of sexual orientation or perceived sexual orientation consists of verbal or physical conduct relating to an individual's sexual orientation or perceived sexual orientation when:
+For purposes of this Regulation, harassment of a student because of a sexual stereotype, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity when:

-1. The harassing conduct is sufficiently persistent or pervasive that it affects a student's ability to participate in or benefit from an educational program or activity, or creates an intimidating, threatening, or abusive educational environment; or

-2. The harassing conduct has the purpose or effect of substantially or unreasonably interfering with an individual's academic performance; or

-3. The harassing conduct otherwise substantially and adversely affects an individual's learning opportunities.
+- 1. The harassing conduct is sufficiently persistent or pervasive that it affects a student's ability to participate in or benefit from an educational program or activity, or creates an intimidating, threatening, or abusive educational environment; or - 2.
+The harassing conduct has the purpose or effect of substantially or unreasonably interfering with an individual's academic performance; or - 3.
+The harassing conduct otherwise substantially and adversely affects an individual's learning opportunities.